-The 'Code of Practice on Local Authority Accounting in the United Kingdom 2018/2019' requires the disclosure of any material transactions with related parties to ensure that stakeholders are aware when these transactions take place and the amount and implications of such transactions.
+The 'Code of Practice on Local Authority Accounting in the United Kingdom 2019/2020' requires the disclosure of any material transactions with related parties to ensure that stakeholders are aware when these transactions take place and the amount and implications of such transactions.

 Central Government: Central Government has effective control over the general operations of the Authority - it is responsible for providing the statutory framework, within which the Authority operates, provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Authority has with other parties (e.g. council tax bills).
-Grants received from government departments are set out in Note 27 on page 82.
+Grants received from Government departments are set out in Note 27.